 Cardiomyopathy can be acquired or inherited.
 “Acquired” means you aren’t born with the disease, but you develop it due to another disease, condition, or factor.

-"Inherited" means your parents passed the gene for the disease on to you.
-Researchers continue to look for the genetic links to cardiomyopathy.
-They also continue to explore how these links cause or contribute to the various types of the disease.
+“Inherited” means your parents passed the gene for the disease on to you.
+Researchers continue to look for the genetic links to cardiomyopathy and to explore how these links cause or contribute to the various types of the disease.

 Many times, the cause of cardiomyopathy isn’t known.
 This often is the case when the disease occurs in children.

-The cause of dilated cardiomyopathy often isn't known.
-As many as one-third of the people who have dilated cardiomyopathy inherit it from their parents.
+The cause of dilated cardiomyopathy often isn’t known.
+About one-third of the people who have dilated cardiomyopathy inherit it from their parents.

 Certain diseases, conditions, and substances also can cause the disease, such as:

 - Coronary heart disease, heart attack, high blood pressure, diabetes, thyroid disease, viral hepatitis, and HIV

 - Infections, especially viral infections that inflame the heart muscle

 - Alcohol, especially if you also have a poor diet